FreePoint: Unsupervised Point Cloud Instance Segmentation: Method

-RAMA generally segments the scene into more objects if more edge values are negative.
-When running RAMA, we will add different hyper-parameters $\sigma_{low}, \sigma_{high}$ to affinity:
+As mentioned before, RAMA generally segments the scene into more objects if more edge values are negative.
+When running RAMA based on ${\bf{A}}$, we will add different hyper-parameters $\sigma_{low}, \sigma_{high}$ to affinity:

 By changing $\sigma$, we generate coarse masks of two different segmenting levels.
-One is able to localize and identify most objects in the scene.
+One is able to localize and identify most objects in the scene but fails to generate complete masks for instances.
 We denote these masks as base masks.
-They have the best accuracy while being over-segmented to some degree (\textit{i.e.,} fail to generate complete masks for instances).
 To overcome base masks' defects, we generate under-segmented masks with a relatively higher $\sigma$.
-They will be in good use for the next step following our weakly-supervised design.
+They will be in good use for the next step following our weakly-supervised two-step training design.
+It is worth mentioning that when running RAMA based on ${\bf{A}}_{id}$, $\sigma$ is automatically chosen to keep the number of generated instances approximately the same as the average instance number of ${\bf{T}}$ runnings of RAMA based on ${{\bf{A}}_{final}}$.